The majority of track has been laid to take the tram to Newhaven as the scheme enters the final phase of construction works.

 The main construction work on three of the eight new tram stops is also complete, while over 3km of drainage (66% of the total) and almost 4km of communications ducting (82% of the total) serving the tram and wider area has been installed.
 Construction is largely finished on several key sections of the route, other than some localised works, including Constitution Street, between Constitution Place and Queen Charlotte Street, and Ocean Terminal to Rennie’s Isle.

 Next week, operational tram stops on Princes Street and St Andrew Square will reopen following their temporary closure.
-These were closed to allow for the removal of the York Place tram stop and installation of new infrastructure at York Place connecting the existing line to the new one.
+These were closed to allow for the removal of the York Place tram stop and installation of new infrastructure there connecting the existing line to the new one.

 As we enter the final year of major civil work ahead of testing and commissioning this winter, a review of the specific completion dates for remaining sections has been carried out.
 This has resulted in some changes affecting certain sections due to various unavoidable factors such as complex utilities diversions, archaeological finds and an industry wide shortage of materials, though this is not expected to affect the final completion date.
-Full details of the updated programme can be found here.
+Full details of the updated programme are available on the Trams to Newhaven website.